 Certificates and plaques were presented by Cllr Brian Gibbard, Deputy Mayor of the City and District of St Albans, who said:

 “St Albans is an attractive City with many beautiful and historic buildings so it is important to ensure that high design standards are maintained when it comes to development projects, however big or small.
 By acting as a City watchdog and commenting on these, St Albans Civic Society plays an important role in helping to preserve the character of our City and its architecturally-significant buildings.
 Its coveted awards also help reinforce high design standards by rewarding architecture and building projects that enhance our wonderful City.”

 The Awards Process

 In the first half of the year, members of the Society and the general public are invited to submit suggestions for consideration by our Awards Panel.
-All such projects are eligible if they have been completed by the preceeding 31st December.
-At a wine and canapés evening in the Maltings Arts Theatre in October the good – and sometimes not so good – projects are presented to assembled members and guests and the final winner and commendations are revealed.
+All such projects are eligible if they have been completed by the preceding 31st December.
+At a wine and canapés evening in October the good – and sometimes not so good – projects are presented to assembled members and guests and the final winner and commendations are revealed.

 For anyone interested in the changing face of St Albans, this is an event that is not to be missed.